kolavennusai2006-cpu/CityPulse/README.md

 - What changed over time?
 - What could happen under a simulated scenario?

-CityPulse is designed around the intelligence loop:
+CityPulse follows the intelligence loop:

 ```text
 SENSE